MolecularAI/reaction_utils/docs/ord.rst

 Usage
 -----

-Create a folder for the USPTO data and in that folder execute this command in the ``rxnutils`` environment
+Create a folder for the ORD data and in that folder execute this command in the ``rxnutils`` environment

 .. code-block::

     conda activate rxn-env
-    python -m rxnutils.data.uspto.preparation_pipeline run --nbatches 200  --max-workers 8 --max-num-splits 200
+    python -m rxnutils.data.ord.preparation_pipeline run --nbatches 200  --max-workers 8 --max-num-splits 200 --ord-data ORD_DATA_REPO_PATH

 and then in the environment with the ``rxnmapper`` run